 For example, you would have paid just 32,000 yen in March 2020.
 This means that the stocks have more than doubled in less than 10 months.
 In particular, the Nintendo switch is smashing through sales targets at present.
 When its latest model launched in November 2020, sales were up over 135% in comparison to the prior year.

-Additionally, this international stock is also working on a coronavirus vaccine that is in its late stage of clinical tests.
-Crucially, we like Johnson & Johnson for two key reasons.
-Firstly, the US stock is a fully-fledged member of the ‘Dividend Aristrocat’ club.
+This international stock is also working on a coronavirus vaccine that is in its late stage of clinical tests.
+This US stock is a fully-fledged member of the ‘Dividend Aristrocat’ club.
 For those unaware, this means that the firm has not only paid a dividend for 25 years but increased it in each quarter.

 5. Airbus – Undervalued International Stock (France)

-However, this is, of course, out of the hands of Airbus and thus – it is believed that demand will eventually return to pre-pandemic levels.
+However, this is, of course, out of the hands of Airbus and thus – it is believed by some speculators that demand will eventually return to pre-pandemic levels.
 On the one hand, the current state of play means that Airbus shares have plummeted over the past 12 months.
-For example, you have paid 136 euros per share in February 2020 and then 48 euros a month later.

 That’s a huge capitulation of over 60%.
 The shares have since recovered to 89 euros as of January 2021, which is promising – especially for those that bought the dip.
-However, there is a further 52% for Airbus shares to increase by to get back to February 2020 levels, which is an attractive upside.
+However, there is a further 52% for Airbus shares to increase to get back to February 2020 levels.

 At present, the firm could be described as a growth stock.
 After all, it initiated its Hong Kong Stock Exchange listing as recently as September 2018.
 Back then, the shares were priced at 72 HKD.
 As of early 2021, this international stock is worth over $300 KHD.
 This means that in just over two years, Meituan stocks have grown by over 300%.